 About Accessible Documents

 Content that is created in Blackboard using the content editor is automatically formatted in HTML following accessibility standards.
 You can link to or pull in content from other sources using the content editor or other Learn tools.
-Content that you add as an attachment or a linked file is not formatted automatically.
+Content you add as an attachment or a linked file is not automatically formatted.
 Make sure all your students can read and interact with your attachments and linked files by making them accessible.
 When your document is formatted using styles and tags, it will be accessible to your users who rely on assistive technology such as screen reading applications (screen readers).

 Accessible documents have a structure that is based on styling elements or tags.
 This structure provides a hierarchy of information.
 The most important information is identified as the top-level in the document, and supporting information is identified as lower levels.
 Illustrations, graphs, and tables that appear in a document have specific tags based on what type of information they convey.